With a new year fast approaching, it’s worth asking what the future holds for HSE racking inspection legislation and the global supply chain

 So, drones could very well change both the warehouse safety and delivery sides of the supply chain.
 However, to do that, drones need to become much safer — especially if they are going to be used for racking inspections.
 After all, there’s no point introducing a technology for safety purposes if the technology itself is not safe.

 Some believe that a newly developed radar system for drones might be the solution to all of this, but there will likely be more logistical hurdles to overcome before we see the supply chain revolutionised by drones.
-For now, it’s unclear whether drones will be the future of SEMA approved racking inspections.
+For now, it’s unclear whether drones will be the future of racking inspections by SEMA approved inspectors.
 Whatever happens, though, we at Storage Equipment Experts welcome any future in which SEMA racking inspections can be performed safer and faster.